18F/guides/content/eng-hiring/pre-work.md

     href: "#instructions-to-candidates"
 ---

-The goal of technical pre-work is to enable an interviewer to ask thoughtful questions about the kind of code, thought processes, and choices that the candidate will make at 18F.
+The goal of code review pre-work is to enable an interviewer to ask thoughtful questions about the kind of code, thought processes, and choices that the candidate will make at 18F.

 Candidates have two options: complete a coding exercise, or bring an existing code sample.
 Interviewers will have read your code, run it, and prepared follow-up questions to ask as described in [the interviewer’s guide]({{ '../interviews/code-review/' | url }}).